— A discovered note —

 Jeff turned away.
 “No, thanks.
 I don’t want rabies.”

 Jessie kicked a pebble and lowered her head.
 “Zach’s brave.
 He’ll be okay.”

-Tiffany growled.
-“Cowards.
+Tiffany grumbled, “Cowards.
 Don’t worry, Zach.
 I’ll be behind you, even if these jerks won’t.”

 “Thanks for caring.”
 I smiled.

-She shook her head.
+She cocked a brow.
 “Trust me, I don’t.
-I’m as curious as a cat.”
+I’m a curious cat.”